 Ravikant explains: “The nature of the markets have in many cases become more consumerized.
 People have caught on to how network effects work.”
 Network effects are increasingly driving financial success which phenomenon causes investors to put more investment into a smaller number of startups and firms that are deemed to have momentum.
 As a result, some firms can easily raise billions of dollars if investors see potential network effects, while other firms can’t raise even small amounts of capital.

-The discussion in this blog post to this point has not addressed more than a few questions: Why are financial outcomes in venture capital and business in general so bifurcated?
+Why are financial outcomes in venture capital and business in general so bifurcated?
 What explains the presence of power law distributions?
 This topic is worthy of its own blog post, but in my view the simplest explanation is that there are many forms of feedback in a world that is a nest of adaptive complex systems and that feedback in all its forms creates the power law distributions.
 I have always loved this statement by Richard Feynman: “Imagine how much harder physics would be if electrons had feelings!”
 Duncan Watts describes how this manifests itself in this way: “individuals do not make decisions independently, but rather are influenced by behavior of others.”
 Humans are not like electrons- they have emotions, do things like herd and otherwise copy each other.
 That behavior can cause success and failure to feed back on itself, which produces outcomes that under the right conditions reflect a power law.

 4.“The Internet is very efficiently arbitraged.
 Anything you can think of has been thought of and tried.
 The only way you’re going to find something is if you stick to it, at an irrational level and try a whole bunch of things.”
 The number of business experiments being conducted is increasing so quickly that the more obvious opportunity spaces for entrepreneurs are being exhausted with unprecedented efficiency and speed.
 There is no place to hide from the relentless pace of competition if the business person’s plan is to do something conventional.
 This places a premium on genuine product breakthroughs, often resulting from original research and development.
 In other words, convexity as a source of out performance is more important than ever.